 PENALTIES

-CERN may apply a penalty corresponding to 1 % of the total Contract price, for each complete week of delay as from the contractual delivery date stipulated for the Supply concerned.
+CERN may apply a penalty corresponding to 1 % of the total Contract price, for each complete week of delay as from the contractual delivery date stipulated for the Supply concerned for each cryostat.

 All penalties will be cumulative and will be limited to a maximum of 10 % of the total Contract price.